paritytech/parity-common/parity-crypto/README.md

 ## Changelog

 The 0.4 release removes the dependency on `ring` and replaces it with prue-rust alternatives.
-As a consequence of this, AES GCM support has been removed. `subtle` replaces the `constant_time_eq` crate for constant time equality testing.
+As a consequence of this, AES GCM support has been removed. `subtle` is used for constant time equality testing.